 - Treat stains immediately.
 Follow stain removal guidelines for fabric types and type of stains.

 - Skip commercial fabric softeners which can leave residue on white fabrics that may contain soil.
-Add 1 cup distilled white vinegar to the rinse cycle to insure that all dulling detergent residue is stripped away from fabrics.
+Add 1 cup distilled white vinegar to the rinse cycle to ensure that all dulling detergent residue is stripped away from fabrics.

 - Check clothes when they come out of the washer.
 Never dry a garment on high heat that still has a stain.
 It can become permanent.
 Retreat and wash again.